Skip to Content

 Part 1: Dribble entry and back screen

-This is an example of a basketball play initiated from a Spread offense, which includes a 2-guard front and three additional players near the wings and high post area respectively.
+This is an example of two-guard offense, which essentially begins with a 2-guard front and three additional players near the wings and high post area respectively.

-To start, 1 performs a dribble entry towards the right side wing while 3 cuts to the right side low post block.
+To start, 1 performs a dribble entry towards the right side wing while 3 cuts to the right side low post area.

 Also, as that happens, 2 initially cuts to the basket via a back screen set by 5 and then eventually continues the cut through to the right side corner.